| BOTTICELLI - ADORATION OF THE MAGI -

 underneath they're pure, but outwardly it's going to be bloody,

-they've got to use violence to get to the pure. - Or are
+they've got to use violence to get to the pure.

 they saying they know that the human nature is good, the world